tbidne/path-size/README.md

   -n,--num-paths (NAT | all)
                            The number of paths to display.
 If unspecified, defaults to 10.
 The option 'all' returns everything.
+  -r,--reverse             If enabled, paths are sorted in reverse (ascending)
+                           order.
   -s,--strategy (async|sync|pool)
                            The search strategy is intended to improve performance.
 The default is 'async', which uses